Clicky

 Who Invented It?

-This drink was NOT invented by the Irish, it was invented by an American – it was invented in 1979 by Charles Burke Cronin Oat at Wilson’s Saloon in Connecticut which is why you never go into anywhere in Ireland and ask for this drink.
+This drink was NOT invented by the Irish; it was invented by an American—in 1979, Charles Burke Cronin Oat invented it at Wilson’s Saloon in Connecticut.
+That is why you never go anywhere in Ireland and ask for this drink.

-The only Irish part about this drink is that it uses all Irish ingredients traditionally: Guinness, Irish Cream and Irish whisky.
+The only Irish part about this drink is that it traditionally uses all Irish ingredients: Guinness, Irish Cream, and Irish whisky.
 If you like Irish Whiskey, be sure to try my Irish Sour recipe as well.

 How to Make an Irish Car Bomb/Irish Slammer/Dublin Drop

-To make this cocktail, watch the video below or scroll down for easy instructions.
+Watch the video below or scroll down for easy instructions to make this cocktail.
 I’ve included pictures for each of the steps to make things easier.

 Ingredients